anastas11a/python_training/README.md

-# Repository for python python_training
+# Repository for python training